Breast Shape Changes

 - The skin may become swollen, scaly, red, dimpled or puckered.

 You should consult your GP if you notice any of these changes.

 How changes in breast shape are evaluated

-Dr Fosh will review your medical history and family history and perform a physical examination.
+A/Prof Fosh will review your medical history and family history and perform a physical examination.
 Imaging tests such as a mammogram, ultrasound or an MRI may be ordered.